 For Children being with their cousins is the most charming part of any destination.
 Let them enjoy each others company for that’s what they care more than tourist spot visiting.

 Even us elders enjoyed going to a spa or walking by the beach by ourselves or biking around the streets of Bali as a break from group activities.
+Activities like Travel Sketching and Yoga during travel can be very therapeutic.

 8. GRANDPARENTS ARE NOT BABYSITTERS